Shape the Regional Growth Strategy

 Looking for quiet country

-by German lady, about 3 years ago
+by German lady, over 3 years ago

 We settled in the eastern Fraser Valley in 1989, as we were looking for an acreage to raise kids and have a garden in a quiet country community.
 After my husband passed away I raised my daughter as a single parent and continued planting many , many flowers and creating a botanical garden with around 150 rhododendrons and azaleas.
 I grow most of our food and have a few chickens.
 The yard and garden definitely became a retreat for all kinds of wildlife as latest developments have robbed them from their habitats .
 Over time I have seen a lot...
 Continue reading